vuejs/router/docs/guide/essentials/dynamic-matching.md

 ]
 ```

 In this specific scenario we are using a [custom regexp](/guide/essentials/route-matching-syntax.md#custom-regexp-in-params) between parentheses and marking the `pathMatch` param as [optionally repeatable](/guide/essentials/route-matching-syntax.md#optional-parameters).
-This is to allows us to directly navigate to the route if we need to by splitting the `path` into an array:
+This allows us to directly navigate to the route if we need to by splitting the `path` into an array:

 ```js
 this.$router.push({